 Once you’ve picked out the location you can record some audio as a test, track down any background noise, and maybe even take steps to dampen or soundproof the room.

 Assuming you’re going to be recording several voiceovers for different marketing videos – having a fixed location that is optimized can make a world of difference.
 That is especially true if you’re able to use the same setup every time.
+Alternatively, if you have to use a temporary location, acoustic partitions and portable soundproof walls, such as those from Sound Proof Pros, are the way to go.

 Use a pop filter while recording